Protected Environment Frequently Asked Questions (FAQ)

 What are the screen timeout values and account lockout values for the login hosts for this environment?

 To prevents ‘brute force’ login attempts.
-If a unix account login is unsuccessful more than three times, it will lock/prevent the account from authenticating (to that same host) for five minutes.
-DUO security will lock after 10 failed attempts & has a 90 minute time out value, one can contact the UofU helpdesk at email@example.com or 801-581-4000 to unlock it .
-There is a 4hr inactivity screen lock timeout sessions on PE access hosts (e.g., poet/apex/poet2/Farnsworth/swasey etc), so if you leave an idle session for this time period it will lock your screen.
+If a unix account login is unsuccessful more than six (6) times it will be locked to prevent the account from authenticating (to that same host) for ten (10) minutes.
+There is a 30 minute inactivity screen timeout for sessions to PE access hosts (e.g., redwood/narwhal etc), if you leave an idle session for this time period it will lock your session.

 device registration/management https://ese.idm.utah.edu/duo-management/index.htm#d